Tzova: 1947–49 war

+On 12 September 2025 a stabbing attack took place at a hotel in Tzova.
+Israeli police described it as a militant attack, in which a Palestinian employee stabbed two guests in the dining room.

 Economy

 The kibbutz's main income comes from its glass factory: Oran Safety Glass (OSG), which produces laminated, tempered and bulletproof security glass.
-It was reported that OSG has begun "manufacturing a bullet-resistant windshield with a touch screen embedded in it" and that the "screen is connected to the vehicle’s multimedia system, so it may be used to display maps, live feeds from the day or night vision cameras mounted on the vehicle, and other video options".
+It was reported that OSG has begun "manufacturing a bullet-resistant windshield with a touch screen embedded in it" and that the product, called ScreeneX, "screen is connected to the vehicle's multimedia system, so it may be used to display maps, live feeds from the day or night vision cameras mounted on the vehicle, and other video options".

 There is also a hotel overlooking the Jerusalem Hills, a children's amusement park ("Kiftzuba"), orchards, vineyards, a winery and a chocolate workshop.
 The kibbutz also hosts a residential Hebrew language ulpan.
 Other sources of income – located away from the kibbutz – are the dairy farm (located in kibbutz Tzora) and cotton fields.
 As the kibbutz is based on socialist principles, the salaries of kibbutz members who work independently in the city are automatically paid into the communal purse.

 Kibbutz Tzova is the current location of URJ Heller High, the Union for Reform Judaism's study abroad high school in Israel.